Why Your Previous Treatments Have Not Fixed It.

 In chronic stubborn cases Shock Wave Therapy has been clinically shown to reduce heel pain in 70-80% of cases.

 Only when all 3 crucial steps are combined will you see significant and long-term foot pain relief.

-So you may be asking what is Foot Mobilisation Therapy and how does it work?
+So you may be asking what is Foot Mobilisation Therapy and how does it work to Fix Foot Pain?

 Foot mobilisation releases restrictions in the feet and lower limbs.
 It allows the connective tissue to heal and repair to a more healthy functioning state, increasing mobility.

 The ultimate goal of Foot Mobilisation Therapy is to correct these underlying joint and structural alignments, maintain mobility and improve strength, balance and foot posture.